A.J. Green Could See His Franchise Tag Pulled Off The Table, Analyst Says

 Green was also injured all of last year.
 The consensus is he’s totally healthy now, but the coronavirus pandemic has made it hard for any potential landing spots to confirm his health.

 The analyst accepted that rescinding the contract would be an unprecedented move.
 This season is also an unprecedented situation.
-Cincinnati moving on from Green makes some sense to him only because of what 2020 is shaping up to be for the NFL.
+Cincinnati moving on from Green makes some sense to him only because of how the 2020 season is shaping up to be for the NFL.